 For some people in Alice Springs, the value of Commodores is quite different.
 They are symbols of Australian engineering and are to be shined and cherished and made to live until well after their life expectancy.
 They creep around the town and mostly slink into garages and get covered from the damaging sun.
 They live a lot longer but their lives are distinctly mundane and rather vain.
 Seeing other Commodores hurtling towards an early death, roaring over miles of corrugations and breathing thick red dust, brings tears to their eyes.
 They fantasise about eternal life and their descendants taking care of the beautiful automobile.

 Culture has a lot to say about how we live and die.
 A short exciting life is of interest to many and some will invest in freezing their bodies in the hope of living forever.
 Mainstream urbane society is grappling with their own need to control the moment they die; all the more understandable in the face of the grotesque ability of medicine to keep us alive.
 For those members of our population who do not expect or wish to live forever, for whom the pace of life includes the march to death and for whom it all passes rather more quickly than we would want, the call for voluntary assisted dying does seem somewhat out of place, or even repugnant.
 Further, as a member of a society that has killed Aboriginal people in large numbers, and as a doctor seeking an easy death for a suffering patient, I can easily be seen as propagating this history.
 There are also major risks for family members openly suggesting that it is time for a loved one to die.
 Blame is standing, waiting with death.
 It gets more even more complicated.
-The four doctors at Congress (who are considering carefully our role in other people’s deaths), the palliative care specialist from the hospital and the compassion filled social worker who has worked in the field for many years are from six different cultures.
+The four doctors at Congress who work in aged care (who are considering carefully our role in other people’s deaths), the palliative care specialist from the hospital and the compassion filled social worker who has worked in the field for many years are from six different cultures.
 None of them Aboriginal.
 If we combine this with the workers in the new Palliative care hospice and the nursing homes, you can multiply that many times.
 But zero times anything is still zero.
 There is an extraordinary mismatch of cultures, views, love, delight, sorrow, empathy and compassion.
 But almost all our clients are Aboriginal.
 It is unfathomable for everyone.

 The Commodores provide some evidence of different attitudes and approaches to mechanical death and the value of a iconic vehicle to all sectors of the community.
 I have heard that the Commodore takes to the dirt roads better than other cars, that it uses less fuel than the Troopie and that parts are easy to get.
-I asked a wily passenger coming back from the Santa Teresa Sports Festival on the weekend why Commodores were so sought after in the bush.
+I asked a wily hitchhiker coming back from the Santa Teresa Sports Festival on the weekend why Commodores were so sought after in the bush.
 He initially paid homage to the ubiquitous Toyota 4 wheel drive, but the answer was relatively simple.
 “That Commodore’s got more pipes”.